 At the museum, you will also see artifacts and tools related to wine production, marketing and consumption.
 My children enjoyed seeing the displays of the animals and insects found in this winegrowing region of Switzerland.
 One of the highlights for me was the fascinating short film about the Fête des Vignerons (Winegrowers festival), which takes place every 20 or so years in Vevey.

 After you visit the museum, there are several restaurant options nearby.
 The closest is La Pinte du Paradis, which you will see immediately in front of you, as you exit the castle.
 We had our rowdy children with us, so we decided on a slightly less formal option just down the hill from the castle: Le Caveau du Cloître.
 The restaurant staff were extremely helpful and friendly.
 My husband and I had perch filets with pommes frites, while our children opted for the chicken nuggets, per usual.
 To accompany the fish, I had a glass of Chasselas, a light and dry white wine that’s typical of this region.
 Another more casual option, across the street from the Le Caveau du Cloître, is the Tavern du Château.

 At the Château d’Aigle, you can rent rooms for banquets, receptions, weddings and conferences.
-One of the biggest events hosted during the last five years at the castle is the Fête du Chasselas.
-In 2016, it will be held on Saturday, June 25 from 10:00 a.m. to 6:00 p.m.
-For CHF 20, you will receive a tasting glass to sample around 200 different wines, including the premier wines selected as part of the Mondial du Chasselas 2016, held the day before the festival.
-This fee also includes admission to the Musée de la Vigne et du Vin at the castle.
+One of the biggest events hosted at the castle is the Fête du Chasselas.
+The fee for this event also includes admission to the Musée de la Vigne et du Vin at the castle.
 It’s a great opportunity to taste Chasselas wine and visit the museum at the same time.